 - Branch named

-, both created from the same head ofmain
+feature1andfeature2, both created from the same head ofmain. - Branch

-is already merged and I am still working onfeature-1
+feature2is already merged and I am still working onfeature-1. - Branch

 Purpose